JuliaActors/Actors.jl/docs/src/behaviors.md

 - You can wrap mutable variables into a [`:guard`](https://github.com/JuliaActors/Guards.jl) actor, which will manage access to them.
 - In more complicated cases of resource sharing you can use a [`:genserver`](https://github.com/JuliaActors/GenServers.jl) actor.

 To model concurrently shared objects or data as actors is a common and successful pattern in actor programming.
 It makes it easier to write clear, correct concurrent programs.
-Unlike common tasks, actors are particularly suitable for this modeling because
+Unlike common tasks or also shared variables, actors are particularly suitable for this modeling because

 1. they are persistent objects like the variables or objects they represent and
-2. they can express the behavior of those objects.
+2. they can express a behavior of those objects.

 [^1]: [Hewitt, Meijer and Szyperski: The Actor Model (everything you wanted to know, but were afraid to ask)](http://channel9.msdn.com/Shows/Going+Deep/Hewitt-Meijer-and-Szyperski-The-Actor-Model-everything-you-wanted-to-know-but-were-afraid-to-ask), Microsoft Channel 9.
 April 9, 2012.
 [^2]: Carl Hewitt.
 Actor Model of Computation: Scalable Robust Information Systems.- [arXiv:1008.1459](https://arxiv.org/abs/1008.1459).
 [^3]: Gul Agha 1986. *Actors. a model of concurrent computation in distributed systems*, MIT.- p.
 30
-[^4]: ibid. p.
-34f